uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 The integration tests perform Gen3 operations and admin tasks, e.g., etl, metadata-aggregate-sync as part of the test flow.
 The code for handling these is at [utils/gen3_admin_tasks](utils/gen3_admin_tasks.py).
 Read this [doc](docs/howto/run_admin_tasks/) for more information.

 Code used for running integration tests in CI at CTDS is at `gen3-code-vigil/gen3-integration-tests/gen3_ci`.
-Jenkins is used for setting up the test environments and interacting with them.
-- **`jenkins-jobs`** directory contains the groovy scripts used by the jenkins jobs that perform Gen3 admin tasks.
 - **`scripts`** directory contains python scripts used in the github actions workflow.

 Tests are organized into test suites using classes as explained [here](https://docs.pytest.org/en/stable/getting-started.html#group-multiple-tests-in-a-class).